OlatomiAdigun/OlatomiAdigun.github.io/README.md

 ### Action plan
-- What course of action should we take and why?
+- Recommended Course of Action and Rationale:

-Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client's products is the Dan Rhodes channel.
+Based on our analysis, Mister Max is the most suitable channel for initiating a long-term partnership to promote the client's products.
+This recommendation is driven by Mister Max's strong average views per video and consistent engagement, making it ideal for maximizing reach and visibility.

-We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
-Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with DanTDM, Mister Max and NoCopyrightSounds channels in the future.
+We will also engage the marketing team to align on expectations for this collaboration.
+Once we confirm we're hitting the targeted KPIs and milestones, we can explore potential partnerships with DanTDM, Dan Rhodes, and NoCopyrightSounds for future campaigns to further enhance reach and engagement.

-- What steps do we take to implement the recommended decisions effectively?
+-Implementation Steps:

+1. Initial Outreach:
-1. Reach out to the teams behind each of these channels, starting with Dan Rhodes
+Begin by reaching out to the teams behind the identified channels, starting with Mister Max, followed by Dan Rhodes, DanTDM, and NoCopyrightSounds.

+2. Contract Negotiation:
-2. Negotiate contracts within the budgets allocated to each marketing campaign
+Negotiate agreements within the allocated budgets for each marketing campaign, ensuring the terms align with both the client's objectives and the channel's audience reach.

+3. Campaign Execution and Monitoring:
-3. Kick off the campaigns and track each of their performances against the KPIs
+Launch the campaigns and closely track performance against predefined KPIs (views, engagements, conversions).
+This will allow real-time adjustments if necessary.

-4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences
+4. Post-Campaign Review and Optimization:
+After the campaigns conclude, review results to gather insights.
+Evaluate both customer feedback and engagement data from each channel's audience, and optimize future strategies based on these findings.